How to Become a Medical Biller and Coder near Trenton Florida

-- Check medical insurance benefits for patients and assist them with billing questions or concerns
+- Check medical insurance benefits for patients and help them with billing concerns or questions

-- Follow up on patient claims submitted and appeal any that have been denied
+- Check on patient claims submitted and appeal any that have been denied

-- Work as a mediator between the medical provider, the insurance companies and the patients for proper claim settlement
+- Work as an intermediary between the medical provider, the insurance carriers and the patients for proper claim resolution

-- Create and control Accounts Receivables reports
+- Generate and control Accounts Receivables reports

-- Create and deal with unpaid patient collections accounts
+- Create and manage unpaid patient collections accounts

 Medical Coding and Billing Programs and Certification